stan36/DecentraCorp/EPMS/DecentraCorp/grants/application.md

 ## Application requirements

--$2000 upon application approval for the Acquisition of necessary equipment including a computer from this    decade and multiple raspberry pi's along with assorted parts.
+-$3000 upon application approval for the Acquisition of necessary equipment including new computers for the team and multiple raspberry pi's along with assorted parts.
--$16000 a month to cover the payroll expenses of five people for 6 months until the project is in its Beta release, at which point it should be capable of sustaining itself financially Via the onchain contracts membership sales.
+-$5000 to retain legal counsel for the entire project -$16000 a month to cover the payroll expenses of five people for 6 months until the project is in its Beta release, at which point it should be capable of sustaining itself financially Via the on-chain contracts membership sales.
 -All remaining funds will be put towards the initial bank balance of the ChaosCasino!
--Organizational Structure: upon receipt of the Grant a team of up to five people will be hired on to further development of the project and carry it to completion!
-Positions being filled would include a react developer a Python developer, and a PR manager.
+-Organizational Structure: upon receipt of the Grant a team of up to three developers will be hired on to further development of the project and carry it to completion!
+Positions being filled would include a react developer two Python developers.
 Upon completion of the Projects Beta Phase, project development will transition to fully open source!
 DecentraCorp operates as a meritocracy where an individual is judged by what they have contributed to the community!

 ## Development timeline